-Search for high-rate IRA money market accounts.
+RATE SEARCH: Look for high-rate IRA money market accounts today.

 Because they don't have branches, online banks cost less to operate and can pass some of that savings on to you in the form of higher interest rates.
 And many will accept customers from throughout the country.

 Schuette says some of his older clients are hesitant to make the switch to an online-only bank, but "millennials these days don't even want to walk into a bank."

 If you want a financial institution you can actually visit, consider a credit union or community bank.

 These "small institutions raise rates faster than the behemoths," Schuette says.
 "They want to bring deposits in a little quicker."